cfmorris/fresh-kali/README.md

 9. download standalone jython for burp

 #Tips for not bricking kali:
-- installing R seems to do have weird and inexplicable consequences.
+- installing R seems to have weird and inexplicable consequences.
 Figure out how to use a virtual environment.
 - sudo apt uninstall python3 is a silly command to enter.
 Fix broken dependency paths another way.